Information on Bedbugs

 Bed Bug Photo - Bedbug Feeding on Skin

 Bed bugs are not caused by a lack of cleanliness.
-General bedbug causes, and causes specific to apartments and single family homes are listed below:
+General bedbug causes specific to apartments and single family homes are listed below:

 What Causes bed bugs: